 Pursuant to art.
-10 of the Articles of Association (as per April 28, 2009), the Supervisory Board consists of 16 members.
+10 of the Articles of Association, the Supervisory Board consists of 16 members (as per April 28, 2009).
 The chairperson and three more members are appointed by the Federal Republic of Germany in its function as a shareholder.
 The deputy chairperson and three more members are appointed by the Federal States.
-Additional members of the Supervisory board are: five representatives of the other shareholders, one member of the Scientific Advisory Board and two members from FIZ Karlsruhe's scientific or technical staff.
-In 2011, one of the four seats in the Supervisory Board, reserved for representatives of the Federal Republic of Germany, was vacant.
-Three of the 15 Supervisory Board members (20 %) were women.
+Additional members of the Supervisory board are: five representatives of the other shareholders, one member of the Scientific Advisory Board and two members from FIZ Karlsruhe’s scientific or technical staff.
+In 2012, two seats of the German federal government in the Supervisory Board were vacant.
+Two of the 14 Supervisory Board members (14.3 %) were women.

 1.2 President & CEO and Senior Management

-The company has a President & CEO who is authorized to act as the company's sole representative.
+The company has a President & CEO who is authorized to act as the company’s sole representative.
 This corresponds to the provisions of art.
 14, para.
 1 of the Articles of Association.
 The President & CEO is supported by the Senior Management Team which consists of the Vice Presidents.
 The Vice President IT, Development and Applied Research and the Head of Finance are Prokuristen (authorized signatories).
+As a rule, strategically significant business transactions, or those involving legal or financial obligations, are jointly signed by the President & CEO and one of the Prokuristen (dual control principle).
 This arrangement has proven successful in our business operations.

 1.3 Collaboration of shareholders, Supervisory Board, and the President & CEO